-Table 42: Advanced
+Table 40: Advanced

 Field Name Description BG Protection Mode Select G protection mode, options are on, off and automatic.
 Beacon Interval The interval of sending a wireless beacon frame, within this range, it will send a beacon frame for the information of the surrounding radio network.
 Data Beacon Rate (DTIM) Specify the interval of transmitting the indication message, it is a kind of cut down operation, and it is used for informing the next client which is going to receive broadcast multi-cast.
 Fragment Threshold Specify the fragment threshold for the packet, when the length of the packet exceeds this value, the packet is divided.
-RTS Threshold Specify the packet RTS threshold, when the packet exceeds this value, the router will send RTS to the destination site consultation

-Field Name Description TX Power Define the transmission power of the current AP, the greater it is, the stronger the signal is.
-Short Preamble Default is Enable, cnPilot r190V/r190W/r200/r200P Routers system is not compatible with traditional IEEE802.11, the operation rate can be 1.2Mpbs.
+RTS Threshold Specify the packet RTS threshold, when the packet exceeds this value, the router will send RTS to the destination site consultation Short Preamble Default is Enable, cnPilot r190V/r190W/r200/r200P Routers system is not compatible with traditional IEEE802.11, the operation rate can be 1.2Mpbs.
 Short Slot Enable/Disable short slot.
 By default, it is enabled.
 It is helpful in improving the transmission rate of wireless communication.
 Tx Burst One of the features of MAC layer, it is used to improve the fairness for transmitting TCP.
 Pkt Aggregate It is a mechanism that is used to enhance the LAN, in order to ensure that the home gateway packets are sent to the destination correctly.
 IEEE802.11H support Enable/Disable IEEE802.11H Support.
 By default, it is disabled.
 Country Code Select country code, options are CN, US, JP, FR, TW, IE, HK and NONE.
 Wi-Fi Multimedia (WMM) WMM Capable Enable/Disable WMM.
 APSD Capable Enable/Disable APSD.
 Once it is enabled, it may affect wireless performance, but can play a role in energy-saving power.
 WMM Parameters Press WMM Configuration , the webpage will jump to the configuration page of Wi-Fi multimedia.
-Multicast- to- Unicast Converter Enable/Disable Multicast-to-Unicast.
+Multicast-to- Unicast Converter Enable/Disable Multicast-to-Unicast.
 By default, it is Disabled.